About the Community Board

 Community Board Decisions

-The next Community Board meeting takes place on 8 September 2025 at 3:30pm in the Waitai Coastal-Burwood-Linwood Community Board Room on the corner of Union and Beresford Streets.
+The next Community Board meeting takes place in November 2025 in the Waitai Coastal-Burwood-Linwood Community Board Room on the corner of Union and Beresford Streets.

 Reports considered and decisions made